When You Face Charges Of Battery

 Battery is defined as the act of nonconsensual violence committed against another individual.
 It is often charged alongside assault, but the two exist independently and can be charged individually.
 Assault is the act of threatening to physically harm a victim, while battery refers to the bodily harm done.

 Battery is a violent crime, and it is in your best interest to work with an experienced criminal defense lawyer if you have been charged with battery.
-At Hammett, Bellin & Oswald, LLC, we defend the rights of clients in Appleton and Neenah, as well as those in Door County when they are faced with these serious criminal charges, and we will work to create the best possible results for you in or out of the courtroom.
+At Hammett, Bellin & Oswald, LLC, we defend the rights of clients in Neenah, as well as those in Door County when they are faced with these serious criminal charges, and we will work to create the best possible results for you in or out of the courtroom.

 Actions That Can Constitute Battery